openscihub/node-osh-oauth2/README.md

 The AccessToken model is responsible for setting the default scope, revoking scope on a per-client/user basis.

+#### AccessToken.save

+- signature: `Function(accessToken, callback)`
+- required

+The `accessToken` object provided to this function is preloaded with the following properties

+- `id {String}`: The access token id.
+- `user_id {String}`: The resource owner user id.
+- `client_id {String}`: The client receiving the access token.
+- `lifetime {Number}`: Lifetime of the access token in seconds.
+- `expires {Date}`: The date at which the access token expires.
+- `scope {String}`: Space-separated string of scopes.
+- `type {String}`: The token type.

+The object actually saved to disk by this method is arbitrary, as long as the above properties are reproduced by [AccessToken.load](#accesstokenload); however, you should treat the given `accessToken` object as immutable.

+#### AccessToken.load

+- signature: `Function(id, callback)`
+- required

+Load the access token identified by the given id string from persistent storage and pass it as the second argument of the given callback.
+If the access token cannot be found in the database (and there was no db error), an error *must not* be given to the callback.
+In this case, leave both callback arguments undefined (or falsey).

+The following properties are *required* on the returned access token object

+- `user_id {String}`: The resource owner user id.
+- `client_id {String}`: The client receiving the access token.
+- `lifetime {Number}`: Lifetime of the access token in seconds.
+- `expires {Date}`: The date at which the access token expires.
+- `scope {String}`: Space-separated string of scopes.
+- `type {String}`: The token type.

 #### AccessToken.lifetime

 - signature: `Number` or `Function(scope, client, user)<Number>`